pickyourtrail_logo

 10000+ itineraries curated and counting

 Bangkok is a city that never stops giving.
 Being the party capital of Thailand, Bangkok is one such place that is full of energy, vibe and so much life!
 The city is beautiful in so many ways and it has just as much to entertain those who come there to have fun as it does to amaze the culture-curious traveller.
 Bangkok hosts a huge number of Buddhist temples and monasteries that are reflective of the beautiful heritage of ancient Thailand.
 The artistic side of Bangkok celebrates the aesthetic beauty of Thai culture in its own unique way.
-Explore the vibrant culture, breathtaking landscapes, and exotic cuisine with our exclusive Thailand Tour Packages, offering an unforgettable journey through this enchanting Southeast Asian destination.
+Explore the vibrant culture, breathtaking landscapes, and exotic cuisine with our exclusive Thailand Packages from India, offering an unforgettable journey through this enchanting Southeast Asian destination.

 One such museum that brings in tourists from all over the world is the Suan Pakkad palace in Bangkok.
 Suan Pakkad was originally a royal palace that has now been converted to an art museum that houses in itself around eight Thai teak pavilions that used to belong to the royal descents of Nagara Svagar.
 The palace is blessed with a rich collection of historic and cultural artefacts and antiques.
 The palace has been built on the well preserved principles of Thai architecture.
 Read on to find out more about the eight traditional Thai houses decked in this museum-turned-palace, and why it warrants a special place in your Thai holiday itinerary!